For a Conference and Event Organiser Emigrating to Australia

 Ensuring Conference and Event Organisers Are In High Demand

-Curently, Conference and Event Organisers are on the STSOL skills shortage list.
-Being on the STSOL list means a Conference and Event Organiser may qualify for the following visa streams:
+Curently, Conference and Event Organisers are on the STSOL list.
+Being on this list means a Conference and Event Organiser may qualify for one of the following visa streams:

 Skills and Experience Required To Be a Conference and Event Organiser

-Before a Conference and Event Organiser can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Conference and Event Organisers invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Conference and Event Organiser, their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title a Conference and Event Organiser:

 The profession “a Conference and Event Organiser” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Conference and Event Organiser” and is uniquely identified by the code 149311.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for a Conference and Event Organiser:

-For a Conference and Event Organiser to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For a Conference and Event Organiser to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: